Azure/azure-sdk-for-node/README.md

 <p>Alternatively, to get the source code via the Node Package Manager (npm), type<br/>
 <pre>npm install azure</pre>
 <p>You can use these packages against the cloud Windows Azure Services, or against
-the local Storage Emulator.</p>
+the local Storage Emulator (with the exception of Service Bus features).</p>
 <ol>
     <li>To use the cloud services, you need to first create an account with
     Windows Azure.
-You need to set the AZURE_STORAGE_ACCOUNT and the AZURE_STORAGE_ACCESS_KEY environment variables to the storage account name and primary access key you obtain from the Azure Portal.</li>
+To use the storage services, you need to set the AZURE_STORAGE_ACCOUNT and the AZURE_STORAGE_ACCESS_KEY environment variables to the storage account name and primary access key you obtain from the Azure Portal.
+To use Service Bus, you need to set the AZURE_SERVICEBUS_NAMESPACE and the AZURE_SERVICEBUS_ACCESS_KEY environment variables to the service bus namespace and the default key you obtain from the Azure Portal.</li>
     <li>To use the Storage Emulator, make sure the latest version of the
     Windows Azure SDK is installed on the machine, and set the EMULATED environment variable to any value ("true", "1", etc.)</li>